-"Pending the conclusion by the Governments of the United States and Mexico of a comprehensive agreement on groundwater in the border areas, each country shall limit pumping of groundwater in its territory within five miles (eight kilometers) of the Arizona-Sonora boundary near San Luis to 160,000 acre-feet (197,358,000 cubic meters) annually."
+"Pending the conclusion by the Governments of the United States and Mexico of a comprehensive agreement on groundwater in the border areas, each country shall limit pumping of groundwaters in its territory within five miles (eight kilometers) of the Arizona-Sonora boundary near San Luis to 160,000 acre-feet (197,358,000 cubic meters) annually."

-In 2012, Mexico pumped 161,360 tcm (130,816.16 af) from its San Luis Mesa Well Field located within five miles (eight kilometers) of the boundary near San Luis.
-Table 7 below shows the annual quantities pumped by Mexico from its San Luis Mesa field located within five miles (eight kilometers) of the Arizona-Sonora boundary near San Luis.
+In 2013, Mexico pumped 166,893 tcm (135,302 af) from its San Luis Mesa (242) Well Field.
+Table 7 below shows the last ten years of annual quantities pumped by Mexico from its San Luis Mesa field located within five miles (eight kilometers) of the Arizona-Sonora boundary near San Luis.
 To view the complete record, see Appendix A.